-Check the furnace nameplate, located in the burner compartment, to make sure your furnace is equipped to operate on the type of gas available (either natural or propane gas).
-DO NOT convert the furnace from natural gas to propane gas or from propane gas to natural gas without the proper manufacturer's gas conversion kit.
+Check the furnace nameplate, located in the burner compartment, to make sure your furnace is equipped to operate on the type of gas available (either natural or Propane).
+DO NOT convert the furnace from natural gas to Propane or from Propane to natural gas without the proper manufacturer's gas conversion kit.